OctoPrint/OctoPrint/docs/features/gcode_scripts.rst

 Events
 ------

 Every GCODE script that is executed will emit two events.
-The events will start with the capitalized name of the script.
-When ``afterPrintDone`` has started the event will be ``AfterPrintDoneRunning`` and once it has completed the last event will be ``AfterPrintDoneFinished``.
+The event name will start with 'GcodeScript' followed by the capitalized name of the script.
+When ``afterPrintDone`` has started the event will be ``GcodeScriptAfterPrintDoneRunning`` and once it has completed the last event will be ``GcodeScriptAfterPrintDoneFinished``.
 You can find more details in the :ref:`Events <sec-events-available_events-printing>` documentation.

 .. _sec-features-gcode_scripts-snippets: